jkbs487/serverlite/Problems.md

     std::thread do not use thread.join method.

-- How to know std::thread can join ?
+- How to know std::thread can join?

     use thread.joinable method.

 - In TCPConnection::handleClose, why use guardThis(shared_from_this()) instead of guardThis(this)?

     Only use "shared_from_this" will add current TCPConnectionPtr use count, use "this" means construct a new shared_ptr

+- terminate called after throwing an instance of 'std::bad_weak_ptr'

+    Must use shared_from_this() after using the shared_ptr<T> construcor.